 - If needed, represent you at hearings before the Ontario Municipal Board, and the Courts.

-Contact Our London Real Estate Lawyers Today For a Consultation
+Contact Our Real Estate Lawyers Today For a Consultation

 While you legally require the assistance of a licensed lawyer when purchasing or selling real estate in Ontario, it can be a good idea to hire a lawyer for a number of other real estate matters.
 From tenancies – both commercial and residential – to expropriation law and land lease and mobile home tenancies, a lawyer may be able to help make sure you understand your legal rights.
-Our team of London real estate lawyers at Cohen Highley LLP would be pleased to discuss the specifics of your unique case.
-Call our London office and book a consultation today.
+Our team of real estate lawyers at Cohen Highley LLP would be pleased to discuss the specifics of your unique case.